 If you’re more interested in a warm beige, pick up a Samplize square of Shaker Beige or Kilim Beige.

 If you want a cooler beige, take a look at Stone Hearth or Manchester Tan.

 My biggest recommendation when picking a paint color is to see how the color looks in your home, with your furnishings and accent colors, and with your lighting.

-The easiest way to do this is to get a Samplize square.
-These 12×12 stick-on paint samples are made from real paint (in all the best colors), so they will show you what each color will look like.
+The easiest way to do this is to get a Samplize sheet.
+These large stick-on paint samples are made from real paint (in all the best colors), so they will show you what each color will look like.
 You can remove them easily and put them on different part of the room to make sure the color is perfect!